rajdhanigsc/rajdhanigsc.github.io/_posts/2021-01-10-assignment.md

 ### Search Engine Optimization
 - Write a code of html page structure optimized for search engine.

-    You can submit your github repository link in the contact form below, or at my email address which I have already provided you or you can direct message me on whatsapp.
+    You have to push your files to the github repository [here](), or at my email address which I have already provided you or you can direct message me on whatsapp.

-        Content writers can directly send me .docx files or .tex files.
+        Content writers can directly send me .docx files or .tex files on email or on whatsapp.